 After finding out the best location for your business, you can proceed to register a local office address within 14 days after your business inception.
 You can inform SSM by submitting Form 44.

 Prepare incorporation documents

 Before starting a business, these documents are required for your company startup:

 - Memorandum and Article of Association/Constitution

-- Statutory Declaration by a director or promoter before appointment
+- Statutory Declaration by a director or promoter before an appointment

 - Declaration of Compliance

-- A copy of company name’s approval letter by SSM
+- A copy of the company name’s approval letter by SSM

-- A copy of identification card of each director and company secretary
+- A copy of the identification card (IC) of each director and company secretary

 Once the documents are in place and ready, you can submit them to SSM within 3 months from the approval date of your business name.
 In case you have exceeded the due date, you will need to reapply for a new name search.